-A main advantage for Ammonia as a fuel is that a large global infrastructure already exists, because of its widely use in the fertilizer industry.
+The main advantage for ammonia as a fuel is that a large global infrastructure already exists, because of its widespread use in the fertilizer industry.

-Ammonia can be produced without any emissions when renewable hydrogen is combined with nitrogen.
+Ammonia can be produced without any GHG emissions when renewable hydrogen is combined with nitrogen.

 In collaboration with the University of Perugia we are performing R&D on the application of ammonia in a Solid Oxide Fuel Cell.
 In particular we are:

 - Assessing any possibly harmful emissions;

 - Evaluating the effectiveness of the fuel cell;

 - Optimizing the operating conditions and parameters;

 - Critically assessing the system in a maritime environment;

 - Examining the performance of ammonia compared to hydrogen for such system.